promax1st/python_os_tkinter/README.md

 using python os library to simulate running multiple algorithms simultaneously

----download doc.pdf for more info---
+---download doc.pdf for more info about python os---

 ```python3
 import os